Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 Finally, the last claim of Assertion (3) of Proposition \ref{prop:computBM} follows from Equation \eqref{eq:formulgenemBM}, since $c_x=\frac{q}{q+1}$ for every $x\in V\XX_q$ (or by taking $q=p$ in Equation \eqref{eq:relatmBMvolbihomog} and by renormalising).
-The first claim of Assertion (3) follows from the first claim of Assertion (2), by using Equation \eqref{eq:volTvol}. \cqfd
+The first claim of Assertion (3) follows from the first claim of Assertion (2), by using Equation \eqref{eq:volTvol} and renormalising. \cqfd

-\brema (1) In particular, when $\XX=\XX_{q}$ is regular, the Patterson density is normalised to be a family of probability measures and $\Ga$ is torsion free, then $\pi_*m_{\rm BM}$ is $\frac{q}{q+1}$ times the counting measure on $\Ga\bs V\XX$.
+\brema (1) In particular, if $\XX=\XX_{q}$ is regular, if the Patterson density is normalised to be a family of probability measures and if $\Ga$ is torsion free, then $\pi_*m_{\rm BM}$ is $\frac{q}{q+1}$ times the counting measure on $\Ga\bs V\XX$.
 In this case, Equation \eqref{eq:relatmBMvolhomog} is given by \cite[Rem.~2]{CooPap97b}.